shipshapecode/website-nuxt/content/blog/posts/2022-07-08-go-serverless-functions-with-ember-and-sst-on-aws.md

 Now before booting our Ember app we'll probably want to set things up so that the Ember application communicates with the serverless function.
 We'll do that by generating an application route in the Ember app and sending a fetch request to the `ApiEndpoint` URL as a gut check to ensure we can retrieve some data.

-We'll also want to do this using environment variables so we can later handle the different `ApiEndpoint` URL that will support the deployed production instance of our application.
+We'll also want to do this using environment variables for both development and production environments so we can later handle the different `ApiEndpoint` URLs that will support the development and deployed production instance of our application.
 So we'll add a `.env` file with `EMBER_APP_API_URL` as an environment variable and set that equal to the `ApiEndpoint`.

 ```javascript
 // ./application/route.js